 Introduction: Background/Context

-This paper provides a review of studies related to the production of spatially explicit time series of climate layers.
-In particular, it examines the various aspects of methods, production and validation related to the interpolation of gridded surface of temperature and precipitation from meteorological station data.
-Temperature and precipitation are major environmental factors that determine in large part vegetation productivity and; human societies are largely dependent on the understanding and prediction of these variables for human food and fiber forecasts (Kabat et al. 2004).
-Currently, temperature and precipitation measurements are only available at discrete points distributed irregularly in space, the meteorological stations, at coarse resolution (on the degree scale) through climate predictions (Kabat et al. 2004) and remotely sensed product (Huffman et al. 1995, Joyce et al. 1997), or through a number of interpolated surfaces (New et al. 2001, Hijmans et al. 2005, Jolly et al. 2005).
+In this paper we review studies related to the production of spatially explicit time series of climate layers.
+In particular, it examines the various aspects of methods, production and validation related to the interpolation of gridded surfaces of temperature and precipitation from meteorological station data.
+Temperature and precipitation are major environmental factors that are major factors in determining vegetation productivity and human societies are largely dependent on the understanding and prediction of these variables for human food and fiber forecasts (Kabat et al. 2004).
+Currently, temperature and precipitation measurements are only available at discrete points distributed irregularly in space, the meteorological stations, at coarse resolution (on the degree scale) through climate predictions (Kabat et al. 2004) and remotely sensed products (Huffman et al. 1995, Joyce et al. 1997), or through a number of interpolated surfaces (New et al. 2001, Hijmans et al. 2005, Jolly et al. 2005).
 While much effort has been done to improve the resolution and quality of interpolated products using downscaling methods (von Storch et al. 1993, Wilby and Wigley 1997, Flint and Flint 2005) or remotely sensed climate products (Hay et al. 1999, Reynolds et al. 2002, Huffman et al. 2006, Neteler et al. 2010), available datasets lack the spatial or temporal resolution needed for many applications in biology (Jackson et al. 2009).
-Thus, there is a need for spatially explicit products at higher spatial and temporal resolution extending back far in historical time (Hijmans 2005, IPCC 2007).
-Specific applications range from helping vineyard production in California (Nemani et al. 2009), initializing meteorological climate process based models (Kabat et al. 2004, Nemani et al. TOPS) or predicting the occurrence of beetle infestation in North America (Logan et al. 2001, Venier et al. 1998b, Stahl et al. 2006b).
-Therefore, such products benefits a wide number of fields and improve modeling related to biogeochemical cycles, agriculture (Changon and Kunkel 1999), forestry (Booth and Jones 1998), climate change studies (Hulme and Jenkins 1998, Giorgi and Fransico 2000, Liu et al. 2012), species range and habitat (Venier et al. 1998a, Parra et al. 2004, Peterson et al. 2008).
+Thus, there is a need for spatially explicit products at higher spatial and temporal resolution extending back multiple decades (Hijmans 2005, IPCC 2007).
+Specific applications range from helping vineyard production in California (Nemani et al. 2009), initializing meteorological climate process based models (Kabat et al. 2004, Nemani et al. TOPS) or predicting natural disturbances such as the occurrence of beetle infestation in North America (Logan et al. 2001, Venier et al. 1998b, Stahl et al. 2006b).
+Therefore, such products benefit a wide number of fields and improve modeling related to biogeochemical cycles, agriculture (Changon and Kunkel 1999), forestry (Booth and Jones 1998), climate change studies (Hulme and Jenkins 1998, Giorgi and Fransico 2000, Liu et al. 2012), species range and habitat (Venier et al. 1998a, Parra et al. 2004, Peterson et al. 2008).

-The aim of this review is to provide a synthesis of production, validation methods and an outline of available climate products.
-This review does not purport to be exhaustive but strive to highlight and report on some of the major challenges faced by researchers when predicting climate variables at high temporal frequencies in complex or large landscape (Price et al. 2000, REF MTCLIM??).
+The aim of this review is to provide a synthesis of the various methods of production and validation for the available climate products.
+This review does not purport to be exhaustive but strives to highlight and report on some of the major challenges faced by researchers when estimating climate variables at high temporal frequencies (monthly to daily) in complex or large landscape (Price et al. 2000, REF MTCLIM??).
 The paper is divided in five sections: Introduction, Methods, Climate Studies and Product, Accuracy and Validation and, Conclusions.
 Section 2 reviews statistical methods by describing in succession: Inverse Distance Weighting (IDW), Kriging, GAM/Spline, GWR and Climatology Aided Interpolation.
 Section 3 examines specific products and studies, summarizes the main features and resemblances as well as the challenges of productions and, provides readers with a short review of datasets available.
 This section includes more detailed descriptions of five studies/products: NEW01 (New et al. 2002), PRISM (Daly et al. 2002), WORLDCLIM (Hijmans et al. 2005), DAYMET (Thornton et al. 2012), SOGS-TOPS (Jolly et al. 2005).
 Section 4 focuses on accuracy and validation by surveying available methods and by presenting several strategies to deal with issues arising in accuracy and error assessment.
 Finally, the paper ends by summarizing major points and highlighting some possible avenues of research.

 Methods